Practice Brazen with Flashcards, Spelling and Quizzes

 The adjective 'brazen' finds its roots in the Old English word 'bræsen,' which means 'of brass' or 'made of brass.'
 In medieval English, 'bræsen' was associated with the hard, durable metal brass, known for its bold, shiny, and unapologetic appearance.
 Over time, 'brazen' evolved to describe actions or behaviors that are carried out in a very open and bold way, often without shame or embarrassment, much like the unyielding and defiant nature of brass.
 'Brazen' came to signify a lack of restraint or inhibition in one's actions or demeanor, emphasizing a fearless and audacious attitude.
 The etymology of 'brazen' underscores its historical connection to the qualities of boldness and unabashed confidence, highlighting actions or behaviors that are carried out with a sense of defiance and openness.

-Quiz: Find the meaning of brazen
+Find the correct meaning of the adjective brazen:

 Try Again!